jedisct1/piknik/README.md

 $ piknik -server
 ```

 The staging server has to be publicly accessible.
-At the very least, it must be reachable by the clients.
+At the very least, it must be reachable by the clients over TCP with the port you specify in the configuration.

 Commands without a valid API key (present in the client configuration file) will be rejected by the server.